 By the end of 2010, I had finally scored a full-time permanent job and started my journey at National Geographic.
 Once that 9-5 commitment weighed in on me, I could no longer devote all of my time to growing BAC and it simmered on low in the background of my life.
-Time though, has a funny thing of creeping up on you like a storm and eight years after BAC took its first steps, I became a mother and went into hibernation.
+Time though, has a funny thing of creeping up on you like a storm and eight years after BAC took its first steps, I became a mother and went into hibernation while BAC’s growth and development became eerily stagnant.
 As motherhood finally begins to settle in, I find myself shaking off the cobwebs of hibernation and reemerging into the world.
-I am ready to think, create, and do.
-Ready to breathe life back into Burmese American Collective and grow it into something that my son can be proud of.
-For at the core of it, by breathing life back in to BAC, BAC will breathe life back into me.
+Ready to breathe life back into Burmese American Collective and grow it into something that my son can be proud of, and perhaps even one day carry on.
+For at the core of it, by breathing life into BAC, it will breathe life back into me.